Otaviano Canuto: Career

-Canuto began his career as professor, teaching macroeconomics, international economics and the Brazilian economy at The University of São Paulo and at the University of Campinas (UNICAMP) from 1982 to 2002, as well as at the Federal University of Uberlândia from 1982 to 1988.
+Canuto began his career as professor, teaching macroeconomics, international economics and the Brazilian economy at the University of São Paulo and University of Campinas (UNICAMP) from 1982 to 2002, and at the Federal University of Uberlândia from 1982 to 1988.

-In 2002 he joined the Brazilian Ministry of Finance as the State Secretary for International Affairs, a position which he held through 2003.
-In his capacity as Deputy Minister of Finance, Canuto managed multilateral affairs, relationships with other governments, and institutional relations with foreign investors.
+In 2002 he joined the Brazilian Ministry of Finance as the state secretary for international affairs, a position he held through 2003.
+In his capacity as deputy minister of finance, Canuto managed multilateral affairs, relationships with other governments, and institutional relations with foreign investors.
 He also coordinated the technical contribution of the Ministry of Finance to the Brazilian government's foreign trade negotiations.

-In 2004, Canuto was appointed executive director at the Board of The World Bank, a position he held until 2007.
-In this capacity, he was responsible for the conduct of The World Bank's general operations, performing duties under powers delegated by the Board of Governors.
-During this period he also served as vice-chairman of the Audit Committee and Chairman of the Budget Committee of the World Bank.
-Canuto joined the Inter-American Development Bank (IDB) in 2007 as vice-president for Countries where he led the development of relationships between the IDB and borrowing countries, as well as campaigns to formulate the IDB's country and regional strategies.
+In 2004, Canuto was appointed executive director of the board of the World Bank, a position he held until 2007.
+He was responsible for the conduct of the World Bank's general operations, performing duties under powers delegated by the board of governors.
+During this period he also served as vice-chairman of the Audit Committee and chairman of the Budget Committee of the World Bank.
+Canuto joined the Inter-American Development Bank (IDB) in 2007 as vice-president for Countries, where he led the development of relationships between the IDB and borrowing countries, as well as campaigns to formulate the IDB's country and regional strategies.

-Canuto returned to The World Bank in 2009 as vice-president.
-As head of the Poverty Reduction and Economic Management Network (PREM), he was responsible for a division of more than 700 economists and public sector specialists working on economic policy advice, technical assistance, and financial operations with The World Bank's client countries.
-In 2013, he transitioned to Senior Adviser on BRICS Economies, a new position established by President Jim Yong Kim to bring a fresh research focus to emerging markets and, in particular, economies of BRICS countries.
+Canuto returned to the World Bank in 2009 as vice-president.
+As head of the Poverty Reduction and Economic Management Network (PREM), he was responsible for a division of more than 700 economists and public sector specialists working on economic policy advice, technical assistance, and financial operations with the World Bank's client countries.
+In 2013, he transitioned to senior adviser on BRICS economies, a new position established by President Jim Yong Kim to bring a fresh research focus to emerging markets and, in particular, economies of BRICS countries.

-in 2016, he transitioned from executive director at the board of the IMF for Brazil, Cabo Verde, Dominican Republic, Ecuador, Guyana, Haiti, Nicaragua, Panama, Suriname, Timor Leste and Trinidad and Tobago to become the executive director at the executive board of directors of the World Bank Group and its affiliates.
+in 2016, Canuto transitioned from executive director at the board of the IMF for Brazil, Cabo Verde, Dominican Republic, Ecuador, Guyana, Haiti, Nicaragua, Panama, Suriname, Timor Leste and Trinidad and Tobago to become the executive director at the executive board of directors of the World Bank Group and its affiliates.